Vitkinn/Weather-forecast/README.md

-# -Weather-forecast
+# Simple-weather-forecast
- Weather forecast project.
+### A simple project where I use the Weather API.